Ruckus in Bihar Assembly as Opposition protests Bill empowering police arrest without warrants

 The Nitish Kumar-led Bihar government said it had introduced the proposed legislation to deal with the complex security requirements of the state, according to PTI.

 Despite the chaos in the state Assembly, the Bill was passed on Tuesday evening, much after the stipulated time.
-After being removed the House, Opposition MLAs sat outside the building and shouted slogans.
+After being removed from the House, Opposition MLAs sat outside the building and shouted slogans.

 Opposition members stormed the well of the House soon after state minister Bijendra Yadav presented the Bill, PTI reported.
 They also surrounded the chamber of Speaker Vijay Kumar Sinha and shouted slogans.
 A few politicians prevented the Speaker from leaving his chamber.